Makaze4/UpwellPredict/readme.md

 ---

-## Sample data from the years 2016 and 2018: North and South Morocco-experimentsInput
+## Sample data from the years 2016 and 2018: North and South Morocco-input_data

 ---